Milo Đukanović: Sixth term as prime minister (2012–2016)

 After the parliamentary election on 14 October 2012, Đukanović informed President Vujanović that he was capable of forming a government.
-His cabinet was approved by Parliament on 4 December 2012 and Đukanović returned to the office of Prime Minister on the same day.
+His cabinet was approved by Parliament on 4 December 2012 and Đukanović returned to the office of prime minister on the same day.
 Together with Viktor Orbán of Hungary, Đukanović was a runner-up to Vladimir Putin for the Organized Crime and Corruption Reporting Project's 2014 "Person of the Year in Organized Crime" award, recognizing "the person who does the most to enable and promote organized criminal activity."
 He later won the award in 2015.

-In 2016, following 2016 Montenegrin parliamentary election, Đukanović retired for a third time and stepped down as Prime Minister.
+In 2016, following 2016 Montenegrin parliamentary election, Đukanović retired for a third time and stepped down as prime minister.
 However, he still remained the leader of DPS.

 Re-election to presidency (2018)

 In 2018, it was announced Đukanović would be his party's candidate for the 2018 presidential election.
 It was the second time Đukanović ran for president, the last time having been in the controversial 1997 election.
-He won the election by a large margin, as opposition parties by and large campaigned for independent campaign Mladen Bojanić.
+He won the election by a large margin, as opposition parties by and large campaigned for independent candidate Mladen Bojanić.

 In 2020, the Freedom House reported that years of increasing state capture, abuse of power, and strongman tactics employed by Đukanović have tipped his country over the edge – for the first time since 2003, Montenegro is no longer categorized as a democracy and became a hybrid regime.

-2020 election
+2020 parliamentary election

-For the first time in three decades and for the first time since the introduction of multi-party politics in Montenegro, the opposition won more votes than Đukanović's ruling Democratic Party of Socialists of Montenegro.
+For the first time in three decades and for the first time since the introduction of multi-party politics in Montenegro, the opposition won more votes than Đukanović's ruling DPS.
 The OSCE and the ODIHR announced in preliminary findings that the 2020 elections were competitive and held in a highly polarized atmosphere especially regarding issues of church and national identity.
 They further concluded the election date had not been held in accordance with the Constitution, there had been no independent campaign coverage, and the ruling party had profited unjustifiably through widespread abuse of office and state resources.

 On 1 September 2020, Đukanović accused Serbian President Aleksandar Vučić and Belgrade-based media of interfering in the internal politics of Montenegro, as well of alleged trying to revive a "Greater Serbia policy".

-Timeline

-The chart below shows a timeline of the offices held by Đukanović and the Montenegro status.
-The left bar shows president and all prime ministers terms of Đukanović, and the right bar shows the country status of Montenegro at that time.